-Egypt says it will not release Ever Given until its owners pay compensation for blockage
+Egypt says it won’t release Ever Given with 25-member Indian crew until its owners pay compensation

-Last month, the Suez Canal Authority had said that Egypt will seek compensation worth around $1 billion for the blockade caused by the cargo vessel.
+Last month, the Suez Canal Authority had said that Egypt will seek compensation worth around $1 billion for the blockage caused by the cargo vessel.

-Egypt has said it will not release Ever Given, the container ship that blocked the Suez Canal for nearly a week, until its owners pay compensation for damages due to build-up of vessels around the waterway, The Wall Street Journal reported on Friday.
+Egypt has said it won’t release Ever Given, the container ship that blocked the Suez Canal for nearly a week, until its owners pay compensation for damages due to build-up of vessels around the waterway, The Wall Street Journal reported on Friday.

 “We hope for a speedy agreement,” Osama Rabie, chairperson of the Suez Canal Authority, told state television in Egypt.
 “The minute they agree to compensation, the vessel will be allowed to move.”

-On March 31, the Suez Canal authority had said that Egypt will seek compensation worth around $1 billion (nearly 7.47 thousand crore) for the blockade caused by the cargo vessel, which had an all-Indian crew.
+On March 31, the Suez Canal authority had said that Egypt will seek compensation worth around $1 billion (nearly 7.47 thousand crore) for the blockage caused by the cargo vessel with 25-member Indian crew.
 However, Rabie did not disclose the compensation amount and said that they were in the middle of negotiations, according to Marine Insight.

 A spokesperson of Shoei Kisen Kaisha Limited, the Japanese owner of the vessel, said they have not received any claims or lawsuits to seek compensation for damages from the blockage.